 1. Do Not Take Pictures Against the Light Source

-The easiest way to avoid flares in your photos is to simply turn the camera away from the light source.
+The easiest way to avoid flares in your photos is to turn the camera away from the light source.
 Yes, sometimes it is not possible to completely change the composition of the frame.
 But even a slight rotation of the camera can be enough to eliminate lens flare.
 The plot and composition of the frame will be preserved.

 2. Use A Lens Hood

 Lens hood is another effective method of combating stray glare and flare.
 Due to its elongated shape, the hood protrudes from the edges of the lens and prevents side light from entering the lens.
-Moreover, if you are lucky enough to have not a cheap Chinese piece of plastic, but an expensive and high-quality hood, then its inner surface will be made of a light-absorbing material.
+Moreover, if you are lucky enough to have not a cheap Chinese piece of plastic, but an expensive and high-quality hood, then its inner surface will be made of light-absorbing material.
 It will prevent light from reflecting off the inner walls of the hood.